 It's amazing what we can learn sometimes when we let someone else do the talking.

-What have we forgotten?
 What do you think is important to remember when communicating with kids' teachers?
 We'd love to hear it!
-Share your thoughts on the Scholastic Parents Facebook page, or find Amy on Twitter, @teachmama, and let's continue the conversation!
+Share your thoughts on the Scholastic Parents Facebook page to continue the conversation!